dotzenith/og/README.md

 ### ❖ What's New?

-0.3.0 - Center aligned main text
+0.3.0 - Center aligned text

 ---